aubreypc/cs203-S2019-conduct/README.md

 ## Problems with the Conduct Guide

-If you have any problems with this conduct guide, then please create an issue in this repository using the "Issues" link at the top of this site.
+If you have any problems with this Conduct Guide, then please create an issue in this repository using the "Issues" link at the top of this site.